coherence-community/coherence-demo/README.md

       --set coherence.image=your-12.2.1.4.0-Coherence-image \
       coherence/coherence
    ```

-   Replace with `your-12.2.1.4.0-Coherence-image` with a Coherence 12.2.1.4.0 image such as
-   `container-registry.oracle.com/middleware/coherence:12.2.1.4.0` when it is released.
+   Replace `your-12.2.1.4.0-Coherence-image` with a Coherence 12.2.1.4.0 image such as `container-registry.oracle.com/middleware/coherence:12.2.1.4.0` when it is released.

-1. Port Forward the Primary Cluster - Port **8088**
+5. Port forward the Primary Cluster - Port **8088**

    ```bash
    $ kubectl port-forward --namespace coherence-demo-ns cluster-1-coherence-0 8080:8080
    ```

-   Open the following URL to access the application home page.
+   Use the following URL to access the application home page:

    [http://127.0.0.1:8080/application/index.html](http://127.0.0.1:8080/application/index.html)

-1. Install the **Secondary** cluster
+6. Install the **Secondary** cluster

    ```bash
    $ helm install \